rowanmanning/make/README.md

   * The folder `./node_modules/.bin` is added to the `PATH` environment variable so that you don't need to explicitly reference it in calls to further commands.

+  * The `UNIT_TEST_EXTRA_FLAGS` environment variable can be set to add additional flags to Mocha commands.

 ## License